-With the eighth and final season of Game of Thrones capturing everyone’s attention at present, what better way to analyse workplace leadership than turning to the on-screen characters from the Seven Kingdoms of Westeros.
+With the eighth and final season of Game of Thrones capturing everyone’s attention recently, what better way to analyse workplace leadership than turning to the on-screen characters from the Seven Kingdoms of Westeros.

-So, what can we learn about leadership from some of the remaining powerful characters in Game of Thrones?
+So, what can we learn about leadership from some of the powerful characters who made it to the final episodes of Game of Thrones?

 A loyal leader, who is fair and smart in his approach and capable of making difficult decisions.
 Somebody with integrity who treats everyone equally and is skilled at building teams and morale.